KJeynesCupper/mobileRNA/README.md

 <br>

-Mapping: sRNA-seq data with ShortStack
+Auto-Detection of sRNA Cluster
 --------------------------------------------
 <br>

-Here, we recommend a double-mapping process using `ShortStack`, the steps are as follow:
+Here we identify and build a list sRNA clusters within each sample to assist the mapping step later on to ensure consistency across the analysis.

+We recommend installing the `ShortStack` (https://github.com/MikeAxtell/ShortStack) program to detect sRNA clusters and align sRNAseq samples.

-#### Step 1 - Identify loci of dicer-derived sRNA cluster in each sample
+#### Step 1 - Cluster analysis with ShortStack

 ``` bash
 ShortStack \